 Draft needs to be edited prior to recirculation

 Motion: Move that TG? formally requests that 802.15 WG start a Standards Association Recirculation Ballot of CA document [insert CA doc number] and document P802.15.XY-Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) pending the completion and inclusion of the edits in the draft.

+Approval of comment resolutions

+TG?
+Approves comment resolutions in document 15-yy-ssss-rr-GGGG

 Working Group Motions